Amy holds a strong passion for trauma therapy and eating disorder therapy.

-Effective therapy, especially in the context of eating disorders therapy, is grounded in more than just techniques — it’s shaped by values, lived experience, and the broader systems we all navigate.
+Effective therapy, especially in the context of eating disorder therapy, is grounded in more than just techniques — it’s shaped by values, lived experience, and the broader systems we all navigate.
 Guided by social work principles and psychotherapy frameworks, Amy’s approach brings depth, compassion, and a strong focus on empowerment, safety, and social context to every therapeutic relationship, including trauma therapy and mental health support.

 · Anti-Oppressive practice in the context of eating disorders therapy